 Cold Weather Restricts Blood Flow

 Your body is prepared with a number of instinctive, natural responses to cold, designed to help you survive and maintain a liveable body temperature even as the temperature around you drops.
 When your body is cold, your blood vessels become more narrow, causing your heart to work harder to pump blood and raising your blood pressure.
-It’s possible that when the blood flow in your hands and wrists decreases, it can worsen symptoms of carpal tunnel syndrome and arthritis.
+It’s possible that when the blood flow in your hands and wrists decreases, it can worsen joint pain (arthritis) and carpal tunnel symptoms.

 Barometric Pressure May Be a Factor

-Another possible reason why symptoms of carpal tunnel syndrome may become worse during the cold weather months has less to do with temperature and more to do with another unit of measure: barometric pressure.
+Another possible reason carpal tunnel syndrome worse is during the cold weather months has less to do with temperature and more to do with another unit of measure: barometric pressure.
 When the weather turns cold, the air pressure around you may increase, causing your muscle tissues to expand in response.
 When these tissues expand in your wrist, it may put pressure on your wrist’s median nerve, aggravating symptoms of carpal tunnel syndrome.

 You Can Prevent Worsening Symptoms

-Regardless of the potential reasons why cold temperatures might affect the symptoms of carpal tunnel syndrome, the fact remains that you’re in pain.
+Regardless of the potential reasons why cold temperatures might exacerbate carpal tunnel syndrome, the fact remains that you’re in pain.
 Fortunately, there are steps you can take to alleviate that pain, both in the short term and in the long term:

 • Stretch your hands, fingers, and wrists to promote circulation